-Your baby explores the world with her hands.
+Your baby explores the world with their hands.
 Tactile play gives babies the chance to build sensory associations and strengthen cognitive skills.
 The hands are connected to many areas of the developing brain; this is sometimes referred to as the "hand-brain connection."

-It’s hard not to cringe when we see food all over our kid’s face, hands, even in her hair, but tactile play has many important benefits.
+It’s hard not to cringe when we see food all over our kid’s face, hands, even in their hair, but tactile play has many important benefits.
 Breathe deeply, embrace the mess, and remind yourself that this is healthy for your baby.

 - Finger paint is great for babies at this age.
 If you are in the mood, you can make your own.
 See below for a recipe for safe and edible (but not necessarily tasty) homemade finger paint.
 You can also buy natural finger paint here

 - Let your baby play in mud or sand